dmitrykaras/website-about-love/README.md

-# 💖 Website for Love
+# 💖 Website about Love

 **Website for Love** is a website I created as a gift for my girlfriend.